 Coverage exclusions:

 There are two types of coverage provided by a homeowners’ policy: 1) Named Peril coverage; and 2) “Open” Peril coverage.
-Coverage provided on a “Named Peril” basis responds and pays only if the damage is caused by a specifically listed peril (cause of loss) such as fire, wind, or other specifically named causes of loss.
+Coverage provided on a “Named Peril” basis responds and pays only if the damage is caused by a listed peril (cause of loss) such as fire, wind, or other specifically named causes of loss.
 Coverage provided on an “Open Peril” basis pays when the damage is NOT caused by a specifically excluded event.

 Coverage for damage to your house is most commonly provided on an “Open Peril” basis.
 However, coverage for your contents (your personal property) is often provided on a “Named Peril” basis.